|

 MARKET SUMMARY:

 points lower.
 The interest rate products are weaker.
-Energy trade is firmer
+Energy trade is mixed with

 CORN: